bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

-## Consume an ABP Framework API by a Xamarin.Forms application
+## ABP Framework API consumed by a Xamarin.Forms application

 ## Introduction